mavlink/MAVSDK/README.md

 ## Interfacing

-DroneLink currently takes care of the mavlink messaging using a UDP network connection to the drone.
+DroneCore currently takes care of the mavlink messaging using a UDP network connection to the drone.
 Connecting via TCP, or serial is planned but not implemeted yet.

 The library provides both synchronous (blocking) API calls, as well as asynchronous API calls using callbacks.

 ## API overview

-- [dronelink](include/dronelink.h): set up connection, discover devices
+- [dronecore](include/dronecore.h): set up connection, discover devices

 - [info](plugins/info/info.h): general info about a device
 - [telemetry](plugins/telemetry/telemetry.h): to receive telemetry data